Nicovz21/TicTacToe/README.md

 NOTE: this is only called when the reset button is pushed, because the onClick in the activity_game.xml for the reset button is set to resetBoard()
 If no boolean is true, then the method does nothing, therefore making the button do nothing

+# Rotation of Phone
+This is handled in the GameActivity.java as well as the activty_game.xml.
+In the xml file, this bit of code is added to every button "android:freezesText="true"".
+This ensures that the button does not lose the text assigned to it "X" or "O"
+In the GameActivity.java, an onSaveInstance and onRestoreInstance are created.
+The onSaveInstace saves all data currently on the screen (this means all the x's and o's placed).
+The onRestoreInstance returns all the data back to the rightful button after the screen has been rotated